Kyushu-U-AI/CME-Mamba/README.md

 - Electricity, ETT, PEMS datasets are provided.
 Users can get them after ▶️`git clone` our codehub.
 - As for Solar-Energy, Traffic, Weather datasets, please ▶️`unzip (extract here) Solar.zip/traffic.zip/weather.zip` at users' comfortable ways.

-🙏Our future work will contain more datasets, they probably will be sync updated here.
+🙏 Our future work will contain more datasets, they probably will be sync updated here.

 ## 🚀 Train and Evaluate CME-Mamba